Build Your Team, Protect Our River

 The fourth annual Run of the Royal Corporate Canoe Challenge — presented by Maine Beer Company — will be held on Saturday May 18th, 2019.
 This four-leg, flatwater canoe relay race supports the Royal River Conservation Trust and our plans to acquire and improve public access and shoreline habitat up and down the river and throughout the Royal River watershed.

 The race’s relay format, with eight racers paddling four legs (two paddlers/leg) is a great team-building opportunity.
 Though the race is targeted at company and employee teams, any group is welcome to participate.
 We focus our race culture on teamwork, safety, and community.

+REGISTRATION FOR NEW TEAMS FOR MAY 28 2019 IS NOW CLOSED.
 Let us help you build your brand by sponsoring this successful and exciting event, and build your employee team by registering an eight-person canoe relay team for the race.

 The canoe race brings together nearly two hundred local professionals and residents as paddlers, and hundreds of others as spectators.
 Partner with us by sponsoring the race, and receive great visibility.
 RRCT events and projects are regularly recognized by statewide and greater Portland media.
 RRCT email newsletters are sent to nearly 2000 residents and businesses.
 RRCT’s website and social media pages are visited by thousands of viewers.

 To see the menu of options online, and to pay online for sponsorship or team registration visit: RRCT’s online Business Partnership contribution page.

 Register for the canoe race early for $475.
 After April 20,2019 all registrations cost $550.

 This document provides the same menu of options, and allows you pay by check: RRCT’s Business Partnership form & invoice (PDF).